 My love for Croatia’s Istrian peninsula is well documented, so I thought I’d mix it up a bit this week and introduce you to the other coast – the Dalmatian coast and its most prominent city, Split.

 Split is the largest city in the region, and is the country’s busiest port.
-And though it tends to be more of a stop-over town, Split has much to offer.
+And though it tends to be more of a stop-over town, Split has much to offer and many things to do.
 So if you are flying in, make sure you spend a little time in Split and discover this nice little town.
 Just take a shuttle to Split and explore this Croatian gem.
 You can spend the day lounging on the beaches or soak in history; Split is home to one of the best preserved Roman remains in the world – the Diocletian Palace.

 If, like me, you are a history buff, Split’s Old Town can keep you engaged for hours.
 The most prominent landmark here is the Diocletian Palace, a UNESCO World Heritage Site.
 Since it was built, the palace complex has housed many; at first these were the palatial staff quarters, today they house local citizens.